Practice & Have Fun

 Do not think while you play, but rather sing the music in your mind.
-The more you think, the more non musical, you will play.
+The more you think, the harder it will be to play.

 Play more soft than loud.
-In the loud, you will have less room for for increasing intensity.
-Remember, intensity does not come from playing loud, but from choice of register, harmonic tension, and also rhythmic density.
+In the loud you will have less room for increasing intensity.
+Remember, intensity does not come from playing loud, but from choice of register, harmonic tension and also rhythmic density.

-Practice what you know and also what you do not know.
-You practice what you know, to enjoy yourself, and practice what you do not know, to further enjoy yourself in the near future.
+Practice what you know, to enjoy yourself, and practice what you do not know, to further enjoy yourself in the near future.

 Build up a repertoire, but never forget to refresh it.
 This is fun and rewarding.